Social contagion: By what is being transmitted

 Social contagion can be broadly split into behavioural contagion and emotional contagion.
 The spread of ideas is sometimes considered a third broad category, though that is often considered part of memetics.
-Dr. Paul Marsden has said behavioural contagion can be split into six subcategories: hysterical contagions, deliberate self-harm contagions, contagions of aggression, rule violation contagions, consumer behaviour contagions, and financial contagions.
+Paul Marsden has said behavioural contagion can be split into six subcategories: hysterical contagions, deliberate self-harm contagions, contagions of aggression, rule violation contagions, consumer behaviour contagions, and financial contagions.

 By causal pathway

 Three main causes of social contagion have been proposed: disinhibitory contagion, echo contagion, and hysterical contagion.
 Disinhibitory contagion involves a type of behaviour that the person already has some desire to engage in, but from which normally they would refrain due to a desire to comply with social norms.
 When they witness others in the crowd performing the behaviour, this can break the inhibitory effect.

 Echo contagion represents the spontaneous imitation of a behaviour, or transition into conformance with an emotional state shared by others.
 Hysterical contagion represents the unwanted transmission of a behaviour, emotion or affect among a group by unknown means.
 Unlike with echo or disinhibitory contagion, what is being transmitted may in no way be desirable or attractive, yet it transmits anyway.

 By cardinality of exposure

 Social contagion can be examined with threshold models based on how much exposure an individual needs before transmission of a behaviour or emotion occurs.
 Some models assume an individual needs to be convinced by a fraction of their social contacts above a given threshold to adopt a novel behaviour.
 Therefore, the number of exposures will not increase chances of contagion unless the number of source exposures pass a certain threshold.
 The threshold value can divide contagion processes to two types: simple contagion and complex contagion.

 In simple contagion, an individual only needs a single exposure to the new behaviour.
 For instance, cars travel in groups on a two-lane highway since the car in each cluster travels at a slower speed than the car behind it.
 This relative speed spreads through other cars who slow down to match the speed of the car in front.

 In complex contagion, the individual needs to be in contact with two or more sources exhibiting the novel behaviour.
 This is when copying behaviours needs reinforcement or encouragement from multiple sources.
 Multiple sources, especially close friends, can make imitation legitimate, credible and worthwhile due to collective effort put in.
-Examples of complex contagions can be copying risky behaviour or joining social movements and riots.
+Examples of complex contagions include a New York University School of Business study in California which found that households were more likely to install solar panels in neighborhoods that already had them, and that the rate of installation increases with more and more installations, creating a chain reaction that added up to a significant increase in solar adoption.
+Other examples can be copying risky behaviour or joining social movements and riots.